 9. They are Unable to Answer Specific Questions

-When conversing with a scammer or a bot, you may be given a lot of generic information and not a lot of personal details.
+When conversing with Tinder scammers or Tinder bots, you may be given a lot of generic information and not a lot of personal details.
 If you suspect that the user you are communicating with is not a real person, try sending them more specific questions to see how they respond.
 If their answers are still too general or don’t make sense, then you should block them.

 10. They Send You Suspicious Downloads